Alignak-monitoring/alignak/doc/source/05_thebasics/configure-alignak.rst

 All these elements must have a basic configuration.
 The Arbiter must know about the other daemons and how to communicate with them, just as the other daemons need to know on which TCP port they must listen on.

-Configure the Shinken Daemons
+Configure the Alignak Daemons
 ==============================

 The schedulers, pollers, reactionners and brokers daemons need to know in which directory to work on, and on which TCP port to listen.
 That's all.

-.. note::  If you plan on using the default directories, user (shinken) and tcp port you shouldn't have to edit these files.
+.. note::  If you plan on using the default directories, user (alignak) and tcp port you shouldn't have to edit these files.

 Each daemon has one configuration file.
-The default location is /etc/shinken/.
+The default location is /etc/alignak/.

 .. important::  Remember that all daemons can be on different servers: the daemons configuration files need to be on the server which is running the daemon, not necessarily on every server